HybieGee/RaffleSolana/README.md

 ## Fee Collection Flow

-The system automatically collects fees from Pump.fun:
+The system processes fees you claim from Pump.fun:

-1. **Pump.fun Integration**: Monitors the `PUMP_FUN_CREATOR_WALLET` for incoming creator fees
+1. **Manual Claiming**: You claim creator fees on Pump.fun website to your wallet
-2. **Automatic Collection**: Every 20 minutes, the system:
+2. **Automatic Detection**: Every 20 minutes, the system:
-   - Queries recent transactions to the creator wallet
+   - Checks `CLAIM_RECEIVER_WALLET` for new claimed fee deposits
-   - Identifies Pump.fun fee deposits
+   - Identifies transactions from Pump.fun fee claims
-   - Calculates total fees collected in the period
-3. **Distribution**:
+   - Tracks which claims have been processed
+3. **Raffle Execution** (if fees available):
+   - Selects 3 winners from token holders
-   - 95% split evenly among 3 winners
+   - 95% split evenly among winners
    - 5% sent to `MARKETING_WALLET`
+4. **State Tracking**:
+   - Remembers last processed claim to avoid duplicates
-4. **Tracking**: All collections and payouts are recorded in D1 database
+   - All raffles and payouts recorded in D1 database

+### Important: Claiming Process
+- **You must manually claim fees** on Pump.fun before each raffle
+- The system detects claimed fees automatically
+- If no fees are claimed, the raffle is skipped
+- Claim fees regularly to keep raffles running!

 ## Fairness